isaackramer/SOTE/README.md

 # Guide to Python code for SOTE model

-The code contained in this repository corresponds to the SOTE model, as described in Kramer & Mau (2020) (LINK).
+The code contained in this repository corresponds to the SOTE model, as described in Kramer & Mau (2020).
+Click [here](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2020WR027456) for the corresponding article in Water Resources Research.

 1. In order to run the code, execute SOTE_script.py